What xTool confirmed

 Questions this update actually answers.

-When does xTool say the O1 Omni Printer will launch?
+When does xTool say the O1 Omni will launch?

 Is the xTool O1 Omni ready to buy now?